 Senegal is one of the most stable countries in Africa, with three peaceful political transitions since independence in 1960.
 Positioned on the East side of the Atlantic Ocean, Senegal surrounds its much smaller neighbor, Gambia, and borders Guinea, Mali, and Mauritania.
 The country’s population of over 16.7 million people is mainly concentrated around the capital city of Dakar.

 ST Foundation’s Presence

 The ST Foundation decided to bring the DU Program to the country in 2008, signing the first Convention with the ANPEJ (National Agency for Youth Employment).
 After 14 years of continuous presence and fulfilling experiences, we are still active in the country with the support of Concept, a Senegalese NGO that has become the Foundation’s operational arm in the region.

-We were able to operate in over 25 cities through this collaboration, addressing issues like the lack of local infrastructures.
+We were able to operate in over 25 cities through this collaboration, addressing issues like the lack of local infrastructure.
 At the Program’s arrival in these areas, ICT tools and the related competencies were practically nonexistent.
 As the years went by, the organized training activities made a difference for many ICB students, who could find better jobs after attending our courses and/or continue studying computer science.

 In 2018, due to the Program’s positive results, the Foundation decided to invest further in the country, bringing the T4K course for the first time to a Sub-Saharan country.
 The first Train the Trainer course was organized and managed by Giovanna Bottani.
 The goal of this initiative was to ensure the adequate preparation of this first group of trainers to cascade the initiative further.

 After the first suspension period due to the COVID-19 outbreak, the activities were gradually reorganized throughout 2021, following a stable and constant positive trend.